Hyperpigmentation L81.89

 This section has been translated automatically.

-Hyperpigmentation in the broader sense is a pathological, congenital or acquired, brown coloration of the skin or mucous membrane (see below pigmentation, pigmentation, melanosis) as a result of pathological accumulation of an endogenous or exogenous pigment.
+Hyperpigmentation in the broader sense is a pathological, congenital or acquired, brown coloration of the skin or mucous membrane (see below pigment, pigmentation, melanosis) as a result of pathological accumulation of an endogenous or exogenous pigment.

 Classification